9sara0/PlatformerRun/README.md

 # Run to Riches

-A running app inspired by the legendary Mario Game.

-The app aims to make the demotivated runner excited to get out and enjoy the outdoors.
+The game-ified running app that will inspire people to get out and work up a sweat.

-Pull out your old trainers, dust them off and hit the road:
+Pull out your old trainers, dust them off and get ready to play a timeless classic:

 * Collect coins
-* beat your highscore's
+* Beat highscore's
-* run faster
+* Run faster
+* Run longer
 * and most importantly have fun.

+You'll be addicted in no time!

 ## Getting Started

-* This app runs on android versions ??????
+* This app currently runs on android versions ??????
 * To download the app, clone this repo and ????

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites